This page summarizes all relevant information about the release process.

 - Tags on these two branches refer either to sprint releases (dev) or stable respectively hotfix releases (release/X.Y).

-- The Roadmap view gives a corresponding overview.
+- All changes made to the OpenProject software are documented via work packages.
+The Roadmap view gives a corresponding overview.

 - To prevent inconsistencies and avoid redundant work there is there is no additional change log in the source code.

-- That is why it is strongly recommended to update to a new stable release as soon as possible to have a supported version installed.
-Time available for doing the update is defined by the release cycle (see above).
+- We recommended to update to a new stable release as soon as possible to have a supported version installed.